 Vaccinations

 Consult your doctor about recommended vaccinations for Moldova.
 Routine vaccinations, such as measles, mumps, rubella, and tetanus, are important.
 Hepatitis A and typhoid are also recommended.
-(See Also: Is it Safe to Visit Dubai as a Woman?
-Solo Traveler’s Guide)
+(See Also: Is Georgia Safe To Visit Right Now? – Traveler’s Guide)

 Food and Water Safety